lmco/mcf/CONTRIBUTING.md

 #### Tests
 All code contributed to the MBEE code base **must** pass every unit tests.
-Tests are written using the [mocha](https://mochajs.org/) framework, and take advantage of [chai](https://www.chaijs.com/) for easier assertions in the tests.
+Tests are written using the [Mocha](https://mochajs.org/) framework, and take advantage of [Chai](https://www.chaijs.com/) for easier assertions in the tests.
-As MBEE tries to follow a test-driven development workflow, it is expected that every piece of code merged in should modify or add new tests.
+As MBEE tries to follow a test-driven development work-flow, it is expected that every piece of code merged in should modify or add new tests.

 To run the tests, run the command `node mbee test --all` from the root MBEE directory.
-Without providiing the `--all` command, only the suites 1, 2, 3, 4, 5, and 7 will be run. *Please note, the 0 and 9 tests suite will completely wipe your database, so please ensure the data is backed up.*
+Without providing the `--all` command, only the suites 1, 2, 3, 4, 5, and 7 will be run. *Please note, the 0 and 9 tests suite will completely wipe your database, so please ensure the data is backed up.*

 #### Errors
 Throughout the code, MBEE takes advantage of a [library](./app/lib/errors.js) of custom errors.
-Each of these errors is associated with a specifc HTTP status code which will be sent in response from the API.
+Each of these errors is associated with a specific HTTP status code which will be sent in response from the API.
 These errors are attached to the global M object, and can be created like so: